statpascal/emul99/readme.md

 Changing to the "bin" directory and executing "emul99" starts the simulator with a simple dummy ROM image displaying a message.

+## Configuration

-The simulator is configured using text files which can be loaded by giving them as command line argument; e.g.  "emul99 exbasic.cfg".
+The simulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "emul99 exbasic.cfg".
 If no argument is given, the default file "ti99.cfg" is used.
 All options available are shown and described in "example.cfg".

+Single options may also be specified on the command line, overriding previous values (except P-code GROM files).
+E.g., to apply the "Disk Manager" to a a disk different from the one given in the config file the command

+    bin/emul99 bin/diskman.cfg fdc_dsk1=diskimages/disk1.dsk

+may be used while

+    bin/emul99 bin/ucsd-80.cfg pcodedisk_dsk1=diskimages/turtle_sys.dsk pcodedisk_dsk2=diskimages/turtle.dsk pcode_screen80=2

+starts the UCSD system with two selected disks in dual screen mode.
+Pathes given in config file are relative to the location of the config file while pathes provided on the command line are relative to the current working directory.

 It is not possible to change any part of the configuration (e.g., disk images or cartridges) while the simulator is running.
 This can be mitigated